EdgeGallery/community/Security WG/Secure Coding/Gitee Pull Request Compliance Verification.md

 **Note:** In addition to the tools listed above, submitted code **MUST** pass each project’s compilation process.

-You can find the GitHub pull request compliance verification result on the pull request page.
+You can find the Gitee pull request compliance verification result on the pull request page.

 ![](https://edgegallery.atlassian.net/wiki/download/attachments/364094/Snipaste_2020-03-18_11-40-12.png?api=v2)